wkdwtch/shark.n3t/README.md

 # shark.n3t
 shark.n3t is an open source music database that compiles a list of files into folders sorted alphabetically.
 Links on PC/MAC open with any browser // Links on Android/iOS open with Opera Browser

-shark.n3t runs on a single powershell oommand executed with a batch file.
+shark.n3t runs on a single powershell command executed with a batch file.
 Alternative methods include a python script, VBS script and batch files.

 in this repository the names list (a txt document with the names of what the powershell command creates file-names with) / the start.bat batch file (with which the powershell command is executed) / and the powershell command (a ps1 file run entirely in the same folder as the index)